INTERPOL–United Nations Security Council Special Notice

 INTERPOL first worked with the 1267 Committee, the Sanctions Committee established in 1999 in relation to Al-Qaida and the Taliban.
 In 2011, the 1267 Committee was divided into two distinct sanctions regimes, one for Al-Qaida and another for the Taliban:

-The success of the Special Notice has resulted in cooperation being extended to other Sanctions Committees.
-INTERPOL also collaborates with the sanctions committees concerning Liberia, Côte d’lvoire, the Democratic Republic of Congo, Eritrea/Somalia and Sudan, and could extend its cooperation to other sanctions committees in the future.
+The success of the Special Notice has resulted in INTERPOL’s cooperation being extended to other Sanctions Committees, including those concerning Liberia, Côte d’Ivoire, the Democratic Republic of Congo, Eritrea/Somalia, Sudan and Guinea-Bissau.
+INTERPOL’s cooperation with Sanctions Committees may be further extended in future.